selinaerhabor/ucfd-milestone-project/README.md

 ## 1. User Experience Design (UX)
 The primary target audience of this website are fans and potential fans of the rock band who are interested in viewing clips of the band and the band’s work.

-The Kinks' Main Requirements for the Site:
+The Kinks' Main Requirements for the Website:
-* Photos of the band members
+* Display photos of the band members
-* A video clip
+* Display a video clip
-* Audio clips
+* Display audio clips
 * Showcase their music and increase awareness of their availability to perform at events
 * Provide links to their social media pages to improve their social media presence